 Whale Meat

-Icelandic whalers hunt the endangered fin whale, pictured in this photo.
+Icelandic whalers still hunt the endangered fin whale, pictured in this photo, but the country has announced it will end whale hunting in 2024.
 Photo credit: Aqqa Rosing-Asvid – Visit Greenland [CC BY 2.0], Wikimedia Commons

 Statistics are hard to find on how much of Iceland’s whale meat tourists eat.
-But if locals defend whaling politically, they don’t have much of a taste for the meat.
-According to one poll, only 1.7 percent of Icelanders eat whale meat at least monthly.
-The rise of responsible tourism probably contributed to the good news that in 2019, for the first time in 17 years, there will be no whale hunting in Iceland.
+But if some locals defend whaling politically, most don’t have much of a taste for the meat.
+According to one poll, only 1.7% of Icelanders eat whale meat at least monthly.
+The rise of responsible tourism may have contributed to the 2022 announcement that Iceland will end commercial whale hunting in 2024.

 The most commonly served whale meat is from the minke whale.
 The minke whale is listed under CITES.
 Photo credit: The great big fish in the sky [CC0], Wikimedia Commons